oliviaott/Resume/README.md

 ## GitHub: oliviaott | Email: oliviadott84@gmail.com

 ### **Objective**
-To advance in computer science skills by building connections with peers, attending events related to computer science and excelling in and out of the classroom.
+To innovate and continuously learn new technology through collaboration and pushing the boundries of development.

 ### **Education**
 **MiraCosta College**, Oceanside, CA